 To be eligible to make a request for flexible working, a person must satisfy the following conditions.
 They must:

-- ✓ Be an employee - ✓ Have worked for the council continuously for at least 26 weeks as at the date the application is made - ✓ Not have made another application to work flexibly during the previous 12 months.
+- ✓ Be an employee - Not have made more than one other application to work flexibly during the previous 12 months.

 Making a request

 An application for flexible working must be in writing and include the following information.